osgi/osgi.enroute.site/_services/org.osgi.service.component.md

 		}
 	}

 Configurations can be updated dynamically.
 Without any extra effort, this will mean your component gets shot down and then recreated with the latest configuration data.
-Since this is a bit rough, you can also tell DS that prefer the more subtle approach and would like to get a courteous callback when the change happens.
-You can tell DS about your preferences by adding the @Modified annotation to a method that takes a map.
+Since this is a bit rough, you can also tell DS that you prefer the more subtle approach and would like to get a courteous callback when the change happens.
+You can tell DS about your preferences by adding the `@Modified` annotation to a method that takes a map.
 So we can make our code a bit more efficient in the light of change:

 	@Component
 	public class SlightlyBiggerPoint {